pyraven/Day3-25DaysofServerless/README.md

 Solution to Day 3 of the #25DaysOfServerless.

 When a commit or push happens to the repo, a github webhooka triggers a cloud function.
 It scrapes the request JSON for commits containing '.png'.
-It then grabs the timestamp and url of the github image (blob) and sends the info the GCP datastore.
+It then grabs the timestamp and the full url of the github image (blob) and sends the info the GCP datastore.

 The Cloud Function has to environment variables: id and kind of the datastore entity.